exercism/docs/using/legal/accessibility.md

 ## Improving accessibility

 We are always keen to know if parts of our websites are not accessible.
-If you find something that's not good enough, please open an issue at on our [issue tracker](https://github.com/exercism/exercise) explaining what we need to improve.
+If you find something that's not good enough, please open an issue on our [issue tracker](https://github.com/exercism/exercise) explaining what we need to improve.